2 Broke Girls season 1

-The first season of the American television sitcom 2 Broke Girls, premiered on CBS from September 19, 2011, and concluded on May 7, 2012.
+The first season of the American television sitcom 2 Broke Girls premiered on CBS from September 19, 2011, and concluded on May 7, 2012.
 The series was created and executively produced by Michael Patrick King and Whitney Cummings.
-The season introduces Max Black, a sarcastic below-the-poverty-line waitress, and Caroline Channing, a disgraced New York socialite turned waitress, who both pool their money together to pay for their future cupcake business.
-Kat Dennings and Beth Behrs portray the two lead characters of the series, Max Black and Caroline Channing.
-The main cast is rounded out by actors Garrett Morris, Jonathan Kite, Matthew Moy, and Jennifer Coolidge, who portray Earl, Oleg, Han Lee, and Sophie Kaczynski.

 2 Broke Girls first season aired during the 2011–12 television season on Mondays at 8:30 p.m.
 EST, except the series premiere.
 While initial reviews were positive, the season garnered mixed reviews from television critics, who praised the lead actresses' chemistry while panning the use of stereotypes and racial content.
 The season premiere debuted to 19.37 million viewers, the highest series launch on CBS since Fall 2001.
 The season averaged 11.27 million viewers per 24 episodes.
 Season one earned several award nominations and won two awards: An Emmy Award for Outstanding Art Direction for a Multi-Camera Series and a People's Choice Award for Favorite New TV Comedy.
 The entire season was released on DVD in Region 1 on September 4, 2012, Region 2 on October 22, 2012, and Region 4 on October 17, 2012.

+Premise

+The season introduces Max Black, a sarcastic below-the-poverty-line waitress, and Caroline Channing, a disgraced New York socialite turned waitress, who both pool their money together to pay for their future cupcake business.
+Kat Dennings and Beth Behrs portray the two lead characters of the series, Max Black and Caroline Channing.
+The main cast is rounded out by actors Garrett Morris, Jonathan Kite, Matthew Moy, and Jennifer Coolidge, who portray Earl, Oleg, Han Lee, and Sophie Kaczynski.